Constraints on baryon-number-violating top-quark operators in standard model effective field theory

 We now turn to the second important caveat.
 From the perspective of the flavor-to-mass basis rotation, the setup described above avoids the introduction of light quarks in the first approximation.
 However, pure SM interactions contain mechanisms that convert $t_R$ into light quarks, regardless of the choice of basis.
 As a result, interactions involving only light-quark generations inevitably emerge if an operator with $t_R$ is introduced at a high energy scale.
 Indeed, using the SMEFT running computed in Ref.~\cite{Alonso:2014zka}, the corresponding top-philic setup is not stable under the universal running effects of BNV operators.
 The primary mechanism driving operator mixing involves Higgs exchanges, as illustrated in Fig.~\ref{fig:higgsexchange}.

 As an example, $C^{duq\ell}_{131\ell}$ appears in the $\beta$ function of $C^{qqq\ell}_{131\ell}$.
 Thus, even if $C^{qqq\ell}_{131\ell}(\Lambda_\text{UV}) = 0$,

 BNV effects are consequently induced in tree-level nucleon decays.
 In this particular example, a third-generation $SU(2)_L$ doublet is generated at $\Lambda_\text{EW}$, which necessarily includes light flavors.
 We have verified that most operators not directly probed at tree level are tested through this mechanism.
-The few remaining operators produce effects via one-loop $\beta$ functions, arising from terms of the form $\left(\epsilon_{\pi} \ln\Lambda_{\mathrm{UV}}^2/\Lambda_{\mathrm{EW}}^2\right)^2$ rather than the single logarithm in Eq.~\eqref{eq:example_single_Log}.
+The few remaining operators produce effects via one-loop $\beta$ functions, arising from terms of the form $\left(\epsilon_{\pi} \ln\Lambda_{\mathrm{UV}}^2/\Lambda_{\mathrm{EW}}^2\right)^2$ rather than the single logarithm in Eq.~\eqref{eq:example_single_Log}, i.e., through a chain of operator mixing, each link being generated at one loop.

 The model-independent mechanisms described here inducing nucleon decays carry some suppression, either due to small CKM angles in the flavor-to-mass basis rotation, loop factors, or small Yukawa couplings.
 However, this suppression is largely overcompensated by the superior sensitivity of nucleon decay experiments compared to direct BNV searches at the LHC.
 As a result, indirect bounds on top-quark operators are going to be typically many orders of magnitude stronger than the direct searches.